muhfaris/devtools.nvim/README.md

 ## Overview

-The `devtools` plugin enhances Neovim with utilities for various development tasks, including JSON parsing, IP address fetching, and more.
+The plugin [muhfaris/devtools.nvim](https://github.com/muhfaris/devtools.nvim) is in active development.
+The purpose of this plugin is to be swiss army knife for developers.

 ## Features

-- **JSON Parsing:** Convert selected JSON text into a JSON object and replace it in the buffer.
-- **JSON String:** Convert a JSON object into a JSON string and replace it in the buffer.
+- Configurable key mappings
+- Eased automatic word wrapping and custom file type
+- Parse and escape JSON
-- **IP Address Fetching:** Fetch your public IP address using the `curl` command and display it in Neovim.
+- Fetch my public IP address

 ## Installation